aronakhmad/aronakhmad.github.io/_posts/2020-11-19-indonesias-poverty-graph.markdown

 ---
 title:  "Indonesia's Poverty Simple Overview Visualization using Matplotlib"
 subtitle: "Poverty has been becoming one of Indonesia's biggest problem all along.
-This article will show you the overview of it in visualization using matplotlib Python.
-You will get the overview of Indonesia's poverty as well as the simple use of matplotlib for data plotting."
+This article will show you the overview of it as well as the simple use of matplotlib for data plotting."
 author: "Aron Akhmad"
 avatar: "img/authors/cat.jpeg"
 image: "img/indo_poverty.jpg"